DanielThomas/dotfiles/README.md

 ### Files ###

-The following extensions will cause files created in your home directory:
+The following extensions will cause files to be created in your home directory:

 - `*.symlink`: Automaticlly symlinked into your `$HOME` as a dot file during bootstrap.
 For example, `myfile.symlink` will be linked as `$HOME/.myfile`
 - `*.gitrepo`: Contains a URL to a Git repository to be cloned as a dotfile.
 For example `myrepo.symlink` will be cloned to `$HOME/.myrepo`